dalisys/i18n-ai/README.md

 - 🔓 Support for custom model names
 - 🎨 Customizable translation tone and context
 - ⚡ Option to translate entire files at once
+- 📊 Export translations to CSV for review and analysis

 ## Quick Start